daattali/shinyjs/README.md

 In order to use `extendShinyjs`, you must have the `V8` package installed.
 You can install it with `install.packages("V8")`.

-If you are deplying your app that uses `extendShinyjs` to [*shinyapps.io*](http://www.shinyapps.io/) then you need to add a call to `library(V8)` somewhere in your code.
+If you are deploying an app that uses `extendShinyjs` to [*shinyapps.io*](http://www.shinyapps.io/) then you need to add a call to `library(V8)` somewhere in your code.
 This is necessary because the shinyapps.io server needs to know that it should install the `V8`